Post navigation

 (e) post-grant claim broadening – the claim scope must not be extended by non-permissible claim amendments.

 The assessment of how these grounds apply in practice has led to a great deal of judge-made law.
-For example, the single ground of insufficiency under s72(1)(c) is now commonly thought of as three types of objection: classical insufficiency (or undue burden); Biogen insufficiency (or excessive claim breadth); and uncertainty.
-Further, the concept of plausibility (although not mentioned in s72(1) Patents Act) is relevant in the assessment of both insufficiency and obviousness.
+For example, the single ground of insufficiency under s72(1)(c) is now commonly thought of as three types of objection: classical insufficiency (or undue burden); Biogen insufficiency (or excessive claim breadth); and uncertainty insufficiency (also referred to as conceptual uncertainty).
+Further, the concept of plausibility (although not mentioned in s72(1) Patents Act) can be relevant in the assessment of both insufficiency and obviousness.

 -